Differing Views on Christian Doctrine, Identity and Homosexuality

-On the left side of this handout is the ideology categorized as "Revel: Gay Partnership".
+On the left side of this handout is the ideology categorized as "Revel: Gay Partnership."
 These professing "Christians" are gay-affirming and support and bless homosexual unions.
-The general belief here is that one is born gay/lesbian/bisexual/transgendered or one of the other fifty-four gender options available through Facebook.
-Their biblical view has been developed by a revision of Scripture in order to support a pro-gay theological understanding.
+The general belief here is that one is born gay/lesbian/bisexual and they defend that Scripture supports this pro-gay theological understanding.

-To the right of this is another camp labeled "Resist: Gay Identity".
-This group includes professing Christians who primarily believe that a person is born gay, yet believe that same-sex partnerships and sexual expression are prohibited in the eyes of God.
-Their identity is found in what they feel and desire, and since their desire is for the same gender, they choose to identify as LGBTQ+.
-A growing movement that includes www.revoice.us has led and continues to lead people in this wrong direction.
+To the right of this is another camp labeled "Resist: Gay Identity."
+This group includes professing Christians who primarily believe that a person is born gay yet believe that same-sex partnerships and sexual expression are prohibited in the eyes of God.
+Part of their identity is found in what they feel and desire, and since their desire is for the same sex, they choose to identify as celibate gay Christians.
+A growing movement that includes www.revoice.us has led and continues to lead people in this direction.

-In contrast to those two categories, there are two other groups that embrace traditional biblical truth regarding sexual expression and identity.
-Yet,even in these last two categories, there are some subtle differences in how each group proposes responding to the same-sex attracted person.
+In contrast to those two categories, two other groups embrace traditional biblical truth regarding sexual expression and identity.
+Yet, even in these last two categories, there are some subtle differences in how each group proposes responding to the same-sex attracted person.

-We've labeled the first group of proponents for biblical truth and sexuality as simply "Renounce: or Conversion".
-This group does a great job at communicating that our identity is not found in our sexuality or desires, but in Jesus Christ our Lord.
-This group highlights our sin nature as the primary issue of sexual struggles and calls everyone to walk in confession, repentance and trust in God as they seek to die to their fleshly desires.
-They primarily emphasize the importance of Christ's Body (the Church), while they don't necessarily emphasize additional support structures or healing resources (such as counseling or recovery programs).
-Some in this group actually speak against such resources.
+We've labeled the first group of proponents for biblical truth and sexuality as "Renounce: or Repentance."
+This group does a great job at communicating that our identity is not found in our sexuality or desires but in Jesus Christ our Lord.
+This group highlights our sin nature as the primary issue of sexual struggles and calls everyone to walk in confession, repentance, and trust in God as they seek to die to their fleshly desires.
+This group primarily emphasizes the importance of the Church to live out a holy life, and de-emphasizes additional support structures or healing resources (such as counseling or recovery programs).
+Some in this group speak against such resources.